w3f/polkadot-wiki/docs/learn/learn-staking.md

     min((3 * (x - (n / 10 + 1))) / n, 1) * 0.07

-A few examples are provided below demonstrate how slashing is calculated using this expression.
+The examples demonstrate how to calculate the slashing penalty for unresponsiveness.

 > In all of the examples, assume that there are 100 validators in the active set.

-If < 10% of all validators are offline, no slashing would be enacted.
+No slashing would enact if < 10% of all validators are unresponsive.

 For example, if exactly 10 validators were unresponsive, the expression 3 * (x - (n / 10 + 1))) / n
 would be 3 * (10 - (100 / 10 + 1)) / 100 = 3 * (10 - (10 + 1)) / 100 = -0.03 which is rounded to 0.

 > The minimum value between 0 and 1 is 0.
 0 multipled by 0.07 is 0.

-If 14 validators are unresponsive, then slashing would happen occur, as > 10% of validators are unresponsive.
+If 14 validators are unresponsive, then slashing would occur, as > 10% of validators are unresponsive.

 The slashing penalty would be
 min((3 * (14 - (100 / 10 + 1))) / 100, 1) * 0.07 = min((3 * (14 - 11))/100, 1) * 0.07 = min(0.09, 1) * 0.07 = 0.6%

-Similarly, if one-third of the validator set (around 33/100) are unresponsive, the slashing penalty would be around 5%.
+Similarly, if one-third of the validator set (around 33/100) are unresponsive, the slashing penalty would be about 5%.

 The maximum slashing that can occur due to unresponsiveness is 7%.
 After around 45% of the validators go offline, the expression 3 * (x - (n / 10 + 1))) / n will go beyond 1.
 Hence, min((3 * (x - (n / 10 + 1))) / n, 1) * 0.07